atharphy/Ph2_ACF_monitoring_csv/README.md

 `/opt/cactus/bin/controlhub_start`

-This uses TCP protocol instead of UDP which accounts for packet loss but decreases the performance.
+This uses TCP protocol instead of UDP which accounts for packet loss but decreases the performance

 ### Support, suggestions?